Shopify/mybench/_sources/detailed-design-doc.rst.txt

 perform this type of benchmarks, an accurate and precise rate controller is required.
 One naive approach to implement such a controller would be executing the event code followed by a sleep in a simple loop.
 The sleep duration can be calculated to match the requested event rate.
-However, maintaining a loop like with a loop rate beyond 500 - 1000 Hz is difficult due to scheduling latencies incurred by the Linux process scheduler without the real-time patch applied.
+However, maintaining a loop with a loop rate beyond 500 - 1000 Hz is difficult due to scheduling latencies incurred by the Linux process scheduler without the real-time patch applied.
 Additionally, Go's goroutine scheduler can introduce additional latencies on the